-The federal government has transferred around $2.2 billion worth of military gear to local police departments around the country since 2006, according to a new report.
+The federal government has transferred around $2.2 billion worth of military gear to local police departments around the country since 2006, according to a report.

 Released by the non-profit government transparency group Open the Books, the report, titled The Militarization of Local Police Departments, says the equipment includes “helicopters and airplanes, armored trucks and cars, tens of thousands of M16/M14 rifles, thousands of bayonets, mine detectors, and many other types of weapons.”